abrasive/shairport/README.md

 - `--with-avahi` or `--with-tinysvcmdns` for mdns support.
 - `--with-openssl`  or `--with-polarssl` for encryption and related utilities.
 - `--with-soxr` for libsoxr-based resampling.
+- `--with-localstatedir` for specifying where files, such as the PID file, should be stored.
+The 'local state directory', where files can be written by Shairport Sync at runtime, is normally chosen automatically.
+You can choose a different directory with this option.
+The directory must be writable and must contain a subdirectory called `run`.
+For example, if you used the option `--with-localstatedir=/var`, then Shairport Sync expects a directory with the path name `/var/run`.
+If you use this option, you may have to edit the init script to search for the PID file in your new location.

 Here is an example: